Seahawks’ Russell Wilson was not ‘in favor’ of Brian Schottenheimer’s firing but trusts Pete Carroll

 Seahawks quarterback Russell Wilson would have preferred to be back at the team facility in Renton on Thursday, preparing for a divisional playoff game against the New Orleans Saints.

-Instead, with the offseason arriving a bit early, he was in Mexico, where he handled one last bit of business — an end-of-season meeting with the media, conducted via Zoom.
+With the offseason arriving a bit early, he was in Mexico, where he handled one last bit of business — an end-of-season meeting with the media, conducted via Zoom.

 During the almost hourlong session, Wilson said he did not push for the Seahawks to fire offensive coordinator Brian Schottenheimer, a move they announced Tuesday.
-Wilson called Schottenheimer him a “tremendous coach, tremendous teacher” but said he has faith in coach Pete Carroll’s conclusion that the team needed to move in a different direction.
+Wilson called Schottenheimer a “tremendous coach, tremendous teacher” but said he has faith in coach Pete Carroll’s conclusion that the team needed to move in a different direction.

 Wilson said he found out Tuesday, with Carroll and Schottenheimer calling to let him know.
 He missed Carroll’s call and heard it first from Schottenheimer.